-"It has helped that administrations are no longer centrally-located in big cities.
-Now everything is digital. the administration can be wherever people are."
+Accessibility is "It has helped that better.
+It has administrations are no longer centrally-located in big cities.
+Now everything is digital. centrally-located in big the administration can be wherever is digital, the people are." administration can be wherever people are.